Georgia Southern SGA President Azell Francis Receives Potts Leadership Award

-The Regent Willis J. Potts Student Advisory Council (SAC) Leadership Award is in its fourth year.
+The Regent Willis J. Potts Student Advisory Council (SAC) Leadership Award is in its fifth year.
 The SAC membership named the award in honor of former Regent Potts’ leadership, service and commitment to University System students.

 Each year the membership of the SAC anonymously votes for one its members that has attended at least three SAC conferences or sponsored events and exhibited strong leadership in the organization.
 The student must also demonstrate knowledge about the USG, its policies and operations.
 The student must be open, honest, respectful of others and enthusiastic in the engagement of all SAC activities and conferences.

 The Student Advisory Council was formed in 1968 and provides a forum for communications between University System students, the chancellor, the board, state officials and the public.
 The council promotes better student government at institutions and discusses issues affecting USG students.

 February 03 2012

 ATLANTA — Patrick Pickens has been selected as the 2012 Student Advisory Council Leadership Award recipient.
 Pickens, from North Georgia College & State University, was selected among his peers from all 35 state institutions for exemplary leadership within the Student Advisory Council over the past year.
 The award presentation will take place at an upcoming Board of Regents meeting.

 Pickens is a junior from Cumming, GA majoring in chemistry and biology.
 He becomes the second student from North Georgia to be honored with this award after joining Martin Erbele who received the award in 2009.